nanoc/nanoc.app/content/docs/tutorial.md

 The metadata section at the top of the file is formatted as YAML.
 All attributes are free-form; you can put anything you want in the attributes: the page title, keywords relevant to this page, the name of the page’s author, the language the page is written in, etc.

 Recompile the site and once again load [http://localhost:3000/](http://localhost:3000/) in your browser.
 You will see that the browser’s title bar displays the page’s title now.
-If you’re wondering how exactly nanoc knew that it had to update the stuff between the `<title>` and `</title>` tags: don’t worry.
-There’s no magic involved.
-It’ll all become crystal clear in a minute.
-(Take a peek at `layouts/default.html` if you’re curious.)
+How the page title ends up between `<title>` and `</title>` will be explained below!

 Adding a Page
 -------------